Questions Parents Ask College Coaches

 Coaching Staff Questions

-You want to trust these individuals with your daughter, so asking questions to all of the coaches, and even asking the same questions to different coaches, could help you understand and better evaluate the coaching staff.
+You want to trust these individuals with your child, so asking questions to all of the coaches, and even asking the same questions to different coaches, could help you understand and better evaluate the coaching staff.

 • What is the percentage of graduates who leave your college with a job lined up?